This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, your cake is done.
 Remove from the oven and allow to cool completely.

-- For the filling: Chop and puree the strawberries using an immersion blender or food processor.
+- Chop and puree the strawberries using an immersion blender or food processor.

 - In a medium-sized sauce pan, combine pureed strawberries, lemon juice sugar and flour stir well.
 Cook over medium-high heat until mixture starts to boil, stirring frequently.